Image of God (Imago Dei)

 3.1.5 The Reformers: Luther and Calvin

-The content of the imago Dei is, then, that the believer is conformed to Christ, the true image of God, by reflecting God’s glory as in a mirror.
+The content of the imago Dei is then that the believer is conformed to Christ, the true image of God, by reflecting God’s glory as in a mirror.
 The metaphor of the mirror is crucial for Calvin, and it means that ‘the image’ is present only to the extent that God is currently reflected in human life.
 Although this clearly implies an ethical renewal, it is not to be understood in a moralistic sense.
 Fundamentally, it concerns the rectitude (rectitudo) in relation to God and to fellow human beings, which characterizes intelligible reception of and response to God’s word (Torrance 1949: 35–36.64).
-To be in the image of God is to be a child of God (Vliet 2009: 118–20).
+To be in the image of God is to be a child of God (Vliet 2009: 118–120).

 The point of speaking of the imago Dei as lost, both in Luther and Calvin and among those who think like them, is to deny that anything in human nature contributes to salvation or cooperates with God in justification.
 Moreover, it underscores the Pauline understanding of the image as Christ-conformity, brought forth by the Spirit.

-Some 300 years later this thought is further developed by the philosopher and theologian J.G.
-Herder, who understands the creation in the image of God as the guiding principle in a kind of ‘formation process towards humanity’.
-The underlying idea is that unlike animals, humans are created in an unfinished state, which enables them to transcend their instincts and be spiritually guided by the divine image (Herder 1965a: IV,6, 159–162; IX,5 377–378).
-Therefore, imago Dei guides and directs human life though it will be fully reached only in a future existence of immortality.
+Some 300 years later, this thought was further developed by the philosopher and theologian J. G. Herder, who understands the creation in the image of God as the guiding principle in a kind of ‘formation process towards humanity’.
+The underlying idea is that, unlike animals, humans are created in an unfinished state, which enables them to transcend their instincts and be spiritually guided by the divine image (Herder 1965a IV.6, 159–162; IX.5, 377–378).
+Therefore, the imago Dei guides and directs human life, though it will be fully reached only in a future existence of immortality.
 Thus, Gen 1:26 should be understood as a calling to become the image of God.
-Herder believes this process of formation, both in the history of the human race and in individual humans, to be driven by divine providence expressed in God’s ‘sacred laws of nature’, through which humans are summoned to bring forth all that is noble and excellent (Herder 1965b: XV,1).
-Consequently, imago Dei in Herder is closely tied to a high degree of developmental optimism concerning humanity and culture.
+Herder believes this process of formation – both in the history of the human race and in individual humans – to be driven by divine providence expressed in God’s ‘sacred laws of nature’, through which humans are summoned to bring forth all that is noble and excellent (Herder 1965b XV.1).
+Consequently, the imago Dei in Herder is closely tied to a high degree of developmental optimism concerning humanity and culture.

 The similarity with God, implicit in the concept of imago Dei, is not a question of morality.
 Rather, it lies in human participation in God’s life, achieved by relinquishing one’s own centrality.
-Thus, it entails obedient submission to and self-distinction separation from God.
-However (and on this point Pannenberg differs from Herder, Søes 2019: 192–195), human formation does not occur by divine providence but solely through the eschatological in-break in history, which took place in the life, death, and resurrection of Jesus.
+Thus, it entails obedient submission to and self-distinction from God.
+However (and on this point Pannenberg differs from Herder; Søes 2019: 192–195), human formation does not occur by divine providence but solely through the eschatological in-break in history, which took place in the life, death, and resurrection of Jesus.
 In him, the eschatological image of God is definitively anticipated (Pannenberg 1991: 250–266).
-Thus, conformity to this Christological imago and human resemblance of God through participation in God’s life occur precisely when humans actively renounce the desire to be like God (Gen 3:5).
+Thus, conformity to this christological imago and human resemblance of God through participation in God’s life occur precisely when humans actively renounce the desire to be like God (Gen 3:5).
 Though Pannenberg emphasizes that humans are responsible subjects, it is not up to human striving to produce or actualize the Christ-conformity of the image-life.
 In fact, it consists precisely in renouncing the significance of one’s own striving.

 4 The imago Dei in contemporary interdisciplinary discussion

 Pannenberg’s approach has had significant influence.
-Particularly important is the Christological interpretation of human destiny, which draws on Paul’s understanding of Christ as the true image of God.
+Particularly important is the christological interpretation of human destiny, which draws on Paul’s understanding of Christ as the true image of God.
 This anchors theological anthropology not only in the doctrine of creation but equally in Christology.
 However, unlike Barth, for whom true humanity ultimately consists in being a fellow human of Jesus (Barth 1948: 159), Pannenberg in a distinct manner relates his theological understanding of humanity to biology, psychology, sociology, and history.
-This, in turn, corresponds with a Christology where Jesus’ eschatological anticipation of true humanity is what links him to God.
+This in turn corresponds with a Christology where Jesus’ eschatological anticipation of true humanity is what links him to God.

 4.1 Human nature and human dignity

-Relational interpretations of imago Dei view the specifically human as something that comes to humans from outside, from God (Welz 2016: 33).
-Regarding human dignity, it means that ‘human dignity must be understood as creatively posited by God with the fact of human existence.
+Relational interpretations of the imago Dei view the specifically human as something that comes to humans from outside, from God (Welz 2016: 33).
+Regarding human dignity, it means that human dignity must be understood as creatively posited by God with the fact of human existence.
 It is not dependent on the existence of a quality which humans possess.
-Rather, it is the presupposition for all qualities humans possess and the criterion of their exercise’ (Schwöbel 2006: 51).
-This avoids the problem of whether individuals lacking certain human-defining attributes possess human dignity.
-However, relational interpretations and their claim that all humans have dignity by virtue of their relation to the Creator can be accused of being a no more than a theological postulate or an ‘unwarranted claim’ (Henriksen 2020) without empirical basis.
+Rather, it is the presupposition for all qualities humans possess and the criterion of their exercise (Schwöbel 2006: 51).

-Dynamic understandings of imago Dei as something that comes into being through a (trans)formational process, naturally do not claim that human dignity simply is an empirical reality.
+Dynamic understandings of the imago Dei as something that comes into being through a (trans)formational process do not claim that human dignity simply is an empirical reality.
 Rather, it consists in the notion that ‘God calls forth a distinctive awareness of ourselves as being more and other than what we actually are and do’ (Henriksen 2023: 110).
 Nonetheless, attributing dignity to fellow humans is a universal practice that can be examined phenomenologically.
-Ingolf U. Dalferth has pointed out that this ‘common practice with other human persons’ is itself a part of what is uniquely human, and that ‘this dignity is said to be inviolable just because its bearers can be, and often are, violated’.
-(Dalferth 2018: 82.92.98–100).
+Ingolf U. Dalferth has pointed out that this ‘common practice with other human persons’ is itself a part of what is uniquely human, and that ‘this dignity is said to be inviolable just because its bearers can be, and often are, violated’ (Dalferth 2018: 82, 92, 98–100).
 Thus, it is a complex phenomenon where the human insistence on universal dignity is upheld precisely in the face of its denial.
 Dalferth is quite critical of how the concept of dignity has historically been used in a particularistic and elitist manner.
 Nevertheless, he maintains that the theological concept of imago Dei serves as a symbol in this context, sustaining this duality and interpreting it in light of both creation and Christology.

 4.2 Theological anthropology and the ecological crisis